Microsoft Office 2007 Files Downloading as .Zip Files

 CSS 3: Substring Matching Attribute Selectors

-March 16, 2007 by daynah
+March 16, 2007 by

-Filed under CSS, Code Snippets, Tutorials
+Filed under Code Snippets, CSS, Tips and Tutorials

 css-iconI was reading up on CSS 3’s Substring matching attribute selectors and discovered a fun way to reference anchor links!